 Compared with loss of thee will not seem so.

 The next four lines of ‘Sonnet 90’ make up the third quatrain.
 The speaker continues to talk directly to the fair you telling him that if he’s going to leave him that he should go ahead and do so.
-He’s continually to bring back in the same ideas and concepts of the previous sections.
+He’s continually bringing back the same ideas and concepts of the previous sections.
 He goes on to say that the youth should leave him in the “onset”.
 He’s asking that the youth’s rejection come first so that the worst events come at the beginning rather than at the end.

 The couplet concludes ‘Sonnet 90’ with one further point of reasoning.
-He adds that this is going to be for the best because then any other hertz that come later will seem like nothing in comparison.
+He adds that this is going to be for the best because then any other hurts that come later will seem like nothing in comparison.